MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-alerts-list.md

 ### Response

 Returns a list of alerts in JSON format.
+For detailed information on each property, refer to the [alert properties specifications](api-alerts.md#properties).

 ```json
 {